 Each student must bring the following items to the Instructor-Led Training course:

-- Task Force BDU uniforms/t-shirts for all class days.
+- Task Force BDU uniforms/t-shirts.

 - One laptop computer per student.